 C.I.
 In Poland

-EHRI identified over 100 archival institutions in Poland which hold or may hold Holocaust-relevant collections.
+EHRI has identified over 100 archival institutions in Poland which hold or may hold Holocaust-relevant collections.
 At this point, it appears that a number of state archives which exist in all the major cities and in some regional centres throughout the country hold the most extensive Holocaust-relevant collections.
 The Central Archives of Modern Records (Archiwum Akt Nowych, AAN) in Warsaw and the local state archives hold essential collections concerning the German occupation in Poland, sources produced by the Polish resistance movement, but also documents created in the numerous ghettos in occupied Poland.
 In this regard, the State Archive in Łódź deserves a special mention, as it holds the archive of the Łódź ghetto.
 The Warsaw-based Jewish Historical Institute (ŻIH) stores the underground archive of the Warsaw ghetto (Ringelblum Archive), a key collection to Holocaust research in Poland.
 The ŻIH’s collections of testimonies and memoirs which were written and recorded after the war cover all of occupied Poland, including its former eastern territories (today Belarus, Lithuania and Ukraine), and even Germany, as former inmates of German camps and forced labourers in Germany left their testimonies at the Institute as well.
-In terms of the sheer quantity of sources, the collections described by EHRI in the state archives of Bydgoszcz, Lublin, Łódź, Poznań and Warsaw appear to be the most significant ones at this point.
+In terms of the sheer quantity of sources, the collections described by EHRI in the state archives of Bydgoszcz, Lublin, Łódź, Poznań and Warsaw appear to be the most significant ones so far.
 Obviously, the somewhat smaller archival holdings identified elsewhere in Poland archives are not necessarily less important.

 The collection descriptions in EHRI have been added from the archives’ databases (in Polish), combined with the English information in the Skibińska guide.